endurodave/DelegateMQ/docs/DETAILS.md

 # Introduction

+DelegateMQ is a C++ header-only library for invoking any callable (e.g., function, method, lambda):

+- Synchronously
+- Asynchronously
+- Remotely across processes or processors

-The DelegateMQ C++ library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint.
-This lightweight messaging middleware library unifies function calls across threads, processes, or processors through a simple delegate interface.
-It provides well-defined abstract interfaces and numerous concrete examples, making it easy to port to any platform.
-As a header-only template library, DelegateMQ is thread-safe, unit-tested, and easy to use.
+It unifies function calls across threads or systems via a simple delegate interface.
+DelegateMQ is thread-safe, unit-tested, and easy to port to any platform.

 1. **Header-Only Library** – implemented using a small number of header files
 2. **Any Compiler** – standard C++17 code for any compiler